Ep #093: 7 Essential Questions to Answer Before Exiting Your Business

 What Risks Do You Face Before an Exit?

-Identify potential risks that could derail your exit strategy, such as losing a key employee, health issues, or problems with co-owners.
+Identify potential risks that could derail your exit strategy—losing a key employee, health issues, or co-owner conflicts.
 Effective risk management is essential.
-The tactics used to build your business might not be the same ones needed to protect it as you exit.
-Make sure your strategy isn't vulnerable to unplanned risks.
+Make sure your strategy isn’t vulnerable to unplanned events.

 What Will You Do After the Exit?

 A solid exit plan involves tax, legal, financial, family, business, and personal considerations.
-You need a team of advisors who can collaborate to create and implement your plan.
-Identify an experienced team early, select a quarterback to drive the process, and ensure regular meetings to keep everyone aligned.
+Identify an experienced team early, select a “quarterback” to drive the process, and ensure regular meetings to keep everyone aligned.

 Summary